Complete Guide to Internet Provider Fees

 Data Overage Fee: $10 per 50 GB; $100 max per month

-Early Termination Fee: $10/mo. remaining
+Early Termination Fee: $10/mo. remaining on legacy plans; no early termination fees on new plans

 *Not all internet speeds available in all areas.
 Availability based on service address.
 Pricing varies by location and availability.
 All prices subject to change at any time.
 Additional fees and terms may apply.
 As of 8/25/25.